shubham1560/pluralsight-micro-frontend-fundamentals/README.md

 3. Run the command: npm run start

 ### Fourth, For container-angular Application
+For angular application, have the angular cli installed with this command: npm install -g @angular/cli If any problem persists, please refer to this documentation: https://angular.io/cli

 1. Go inside Run Time Integration with Framework > container-angular in terminal
 2. Run the command: npm install
 3. Run the command: ng serve